ykfre/BsodSurvivor/README.md

 - **!jump {line_num}** - Jump to a previous line in the same function, including calling needed destructors.
 - **!reload_dynamic_modules** - Make Windbg reload dynamic modules again, useful when you did .reload /f and Windbg removed the dynamic modules.
 - **!reset_saved_files** - Make Windbg stop showing some version of a cpp file, and make it use the most updated one in the disk, should only be used if a bug somehow appeared.
+- **!discard_expr** - Discard current expression if exists , this operation is not calling needed destructors.

 # Build Your Driver

+- [ ] In order for the expression evaluator to work correctly even on templates/default arguments you need to add module.modulemap with sdafx.h as there is in the [ClangDriverExample dir](bsodSurvivor\clangDriverExample\msis\module.modulemap),(you can just take this file), and place it in the dir of the wanted include, see the structure of [ClangDriverExample](bsodSurvivor\clangDriverExample) for better understanding.

+  - stdafx.h should contain all the headers which we want their in information in debugging time Usually wdm and your STL types

+  - In module.modulemap should be listed only one file.

+  - There should be only one module.modulemap file in your entire project.

+  - stdafx.h should be the first include in your files, and you shouldn't include any contained include after stdafx.h, for example let's say MyVector.h is inside stdafx.h - you shouldn't do:

+     #include stdafx.h
+    #include MyVector.h
 - [ ] In order for getting all the above functionality you need to use ${BSOD_SURVIVOR_DIR}\visual studio\BsodSurvivorDriverCommon.props for libs, and ${BSOD_SURVIVOR_DIR}\visual studio\BsodSurvivorDriver.props for drivers when you are compiling your driver.
 You must builld all your libs, which you want to change at run time and driver code using this compiler.